Actindo-AG/Documentation/DataHub/UserInterface/03_ETLExtensions.md

-## Tree and Number to base price
+## Tree and number to base price

 ![Tree and number to base price](../../Assets/Screenshots/DataHub/Settings/ETL/Extensions/TreeNumberToBasePrice.png "[Tree and number to base price]")

 This extension is used to map a tree node attribute and a number to a PIM base price attribute.
 The base price is Actindo specific and contains the dimension, the unit and the relevant amount for the base price.
-The amount is for the base price is mapped by the *Value* attribute, the unit by the *Unit* attribute.
+The amount for the base price is mapped by the *Value* attribute, the unit by the *Unit* attribute.
 The dimension and the unit are defined in the configuration.
-The configuration settings are only displayed when a unit attribute is selected.
+The configuration settings are only displayed after a unit attribute has been selected.

 ### Possible data type mappings

+> [Info] The data type of the destination attribute and the selected ETL extension determine the data type of the source attribute.

 | Destination attribute data type  | Source attribute data type                       |
 |----------------------------------|--------------------------------------------------|